 From the prominent use of blue in flags like those of the United States, France, and Greece, to the minimalist design of Guam's flag, each flag tells a unique story.
 Understanding flag etiquette and the meanings behind their designs can deepen our appreciation for these important symbols.

 We encourage you to explore the flags of the world and discover the stories they tell.
+How do flags reflect a nation's history and aspirations?
 What do the colors and emblems represent?
-How do flags reflect a nation's history and aspirations?
 Share your thoughts and insights in the comments below, and let's continue the conversation about the fascinating world of flags.